patrovite/Course_Generator/README.md

 * Set a name and a comment for each position of the track
 * Take into account the effect of the night during
 * Take into account the effect of the elevation (over 1500m)
-* See your track on an Openstreet map
+* See your track on an OpenStreetMap map
 * Generate a mini road book where you will see the track profile and all the most important information of your race (position name, time, hour, elevation, ascend...)
 * Get statistics of your race
 * Analyze a race
 * Invert the track direction
-* Define a new start point for "loop track"
+* Define a new start point for "looping track"
 * Insert an external track at the beginning or the end of a track
 * Extract and save a part of the track
 * Save all your specific settings in a CGX file (a Course Generator specific format)